 The Google Map Pack (aka "Snack Pack" or “Local Pack”) is the area of the SERP that displays 3 local business results when you enter a local search query.
 The Map Pack includes easy-to-access information about the business such as: Name, Address, Phone Number, Reviews, etc.

 The Map Pack is a huge driver of traffic, leads & sales for local businesses who can get their listing up there in the top 3.

 For example, if you search for an seo company in Whittier, California, you will see a map pack show up with our listing at the top.
 And yes, it has brought us clients 🙂

 Most of the factors that will contribute to your Local SEO success fall into one of 3 buckets:

-However, the fundamental things to know here is that you want to give your GMB as much love as possible.
+However, the fundamental thing to know here is that you want to give your GMB as much love as possible.

 Fill out all the fields with good descriptions of your business, and work in SERVICE + LOCATION based keywords when possible.